 Alcatraz

 Take a short ferry ride to this former island prison that once held well-known inmates like Machine Gun Kelly.
 Guided tours show you around the historic buildings and share stories of escapes and prison life.
+Tickets can sell out—especially on weekends—so booking ahead is smart.

 Golden Gate Bridge